Skip to content

 pass

-serialize_ontology(o, **kwargs) abstractmethod
+serialize_graph(graph, **kwargs) abstractmethod

-Store an ontology in the triple store.
+Store an RDF graph in the triple store.

 Parameters: